JoseDavidLopezBlanco/josedavidlopezblanco.github.io/_pages/research.md

 # <span style="color:#52adc8"> In preparation </span>

-## López Blanco, J.D.
-Not What, but Where.The impact of migration experience in labour market outcomes in Spanish internal and international migration.
+## López Blanco, J.D. and Nadaraia, K. When Poverty comes in at the Door, Love flies out at the Window.
+The Mediated Effect of Income on Fertility Intentions and their Realization in Couples
 <details>
 <summary>Read more</summary>
 In development